gazebosim/gz-fuel-tools/tutorials/03_command_line.md

 ## Overview

-The `gz fuel` command line tool provides a convenient way to handle Ignition Fuel resources from a terminal.
+The `gz fuel` command line tool provides a convenient way to handle Gazebo Fuel resources from a terminal.

 ## List resources